TameTimmah/zpanelx-zantasticox/README.md

 App Installer
 =============

+'App Installer' is a module for [ZPanelX](http://www.zpanelcp.com/) which lets users install a range of web applications such as WordPress and Joomla.

-App Installer module for ZPanelX, open sourced under GPLv3 or any later version.
+It is open source, licensed under GPLv3 or any later version.

-I'm working purely on the frontend at the moment.

-Currently in development and not production ready!!!
+### Development Status

+Currently 'App Installer' is not a fully function module.

+The frontend is almost complete, and I will soon be getting down to all the nitty gritty code.

+Your welcome to make a pull request to help me out :wink: